Tasty Recipes for the Home Cook

 Pork Fried Rice

 Have you ever been as underwhelmed with your take-out fried rice as I have?
-Have you had one that may have look so tasty that you couldn’t wait to dig in, but your excitement turned into disappointment when it tasted bland and did not meet your expectations?
+Have you had one that may have looked so tasty that you couldn’t wait to dig in, but your excitement turned into disappointment when it tasted bland and did not meet your expectations?
 Or perhaps it had good flavor, but it simply had too much rice and not enough of the good stuff like pork, bean sprouts, and eggs.
 (I have been known to add eggs to my take-out once it arrives home!)

 Pork Fried Rice